andresarangoa/calendar_library/README.md

   - Event titles are truncated with ellipses to prevent overflow.
   - Each event occupies a single line, with the title taking up **60%** of the width and the time taking up **40%**.
 - **Responsive Design**: Adjusts the layout and font size based on screen size to maintain readability and usability.

-## Installation

-To use the **Event Calendar** component in your project, clone the repository and install the dependencies:

 # EventCalendar Library